imliuyzh/lfs101x-notes/chapter12.md

 -rwxr--r-x 1 student student 1601 Mar 9 15:04 somefile
 ```

-where u stands for user (owner), o stands for other (world), and g stands for group.

 This kind of syntax can be difficult to type and remember, so one often uses a shorthand which lets you set all the permissions in one step.
 This is done with a simple algorithm, and a single digit suffices to specify all three permission bits for each entity.
 This digit is the sum of:
 - 4 if read permission is desired
 - 2 if write permission is desired